SimplexShotz/SimplexShotz/README.md

 <br>

-...and all of the operating systems and services I have experience with:
+...and a handful of operating systems and services I have experience with:

 <br>